 How to Start Eating Gluten-Free

 The most important part of any diet change is education.
-When it comes to diet changes, learning what ingredients are a hard “no” will help you begin to navigate a gluten-free diet.Some of the most common gluten-filled foods include:
+When it comes to diet changes, learning what ingredients are a hard “no” will help you begin to navigate a gluten-free diet.Some of the most common gluten-filled foods include:- Bread

 Say I have a gluten intolerance, and I wake up one morning, head to the kitchen, fix myself a bowl of fruit, take my vitamins, and drink a cool glass of water.
 Thirty minutes later, my stomach is upset.
 Why is this happening?